-While the security findings mentioned in the Compliance Dashboard have individual recommendation view buttons, in the Recommendation dashboard, these are grouped under a policy name.
+While the findings mentioned in every dashboard have individual recommendation view buttons, in the Recommendations dashboard, these are grouped under a policy name.

-This dashboard is split into three main sections – Tenant wise Summary, Summary and All Recommendations.
+This dashboard is split into two main sections – Summary and All Recommendations.

 This section shows 5 types of crucial data: